Helicopter Cube: Number of combinations

 The expanded number is 493694233804800000 (approximately 494 billiard on the long scale or 494 quadrillion on the short scale).

-When a Helicopter Cube is scrambled with jumbling moves but still retains its cube shape, then face centers do not occur in 4 distinct orbits.
-Assuming that the four centres of each colour are indistinguishable, the number of permutations is reduced to 24!/(4!^{6}) arrangements.
-The reducing factor comes about because there are 24 (4!) ways to arrange the four pieces of a given colour.
-This is raised to the sixth power because there are six colours.
+When a Helicopter Cube is scrambled with jumbling moves but still retains its cube shape, then face centres do not occur in 4 distinct orbits.
+Assuming that the four centres of each colour are indistinguishable, the number of permutations is reduced to 24!/(4!^{6}) arrangements; this reducing factor arises because there are 24 (4!) ways to arrange the four pieces of a given colour, and the sixth power corresponds to the six colours.